Risankizumab

 There are a few reasons why you or your IBD team might think about stopping or changing your treatment:

-• Your Crohn’s is under control
+• Your condition is under control

 Your IBD team will review how well you are responding to risankizumab at regular intervals during your maintenance treatment.
-If your Crohn’s stays under control for a prolonged period (usually a year or more), you might be able to stop taking risankizumab.
+If your condition stays under control for a prolonged period (usually a year or more), you might be able to stop taking risankizumab.
 If this is the case, your IBD team will discuss it with you and make the decision together.
 You can tell them if you have any concerns about stopping.
 If you stop risankizumab and you become unwell again, you should have the option to start risankizumab treatment again.

 • Risankizumab has not worked

 Your IBD team will review your response to risankizumab during the induction period.
-If your Crohn’s does not get better when you’re taking risankizumab, they might suggest stopping risankizumab and trying a different treatment option.
+If your condition does not get better when you’re taking risankizumab, they might suggest stopping risankizumab and trying a different treatment option.

 • Risankizumab stops working well